 Under Minnesota law, you must file a Zantac lawsuit within four years of your cancer diagnosis.
 If you do not file within this time period, the court will likely dismiss your case.
 To protect your right to compensation, speak to a Minnesota Zantac lawyer at Estey & Bomberger, LLP as soon as possible.

-How Much Is a Zantac Lawsuit Worth?
+How Much Is a Zantac Lawsuit Worth in Minnesota?

 By filing a lawsuit against Zantac’s manufacturers, you can recover compensatory damages for the cancer-related losses you experienced.
 Under Minnesota law, you can hold a manufacturer liable for two types of damages: economic and non-economic.